TCU14/DeckYuzuBuildScripts/README.md

 # Deck Yuzu Build Scripts

+TESTING BUILD ENVIRONMENT CHANGES HERE.
+USE AT YOUR OWN RISK

 Scripts for building Yuzu Mainline AppImages on the Steam Deck.
 Credit to [@mariok93](https://github.com/marioK93) for adapting
 [yuzu's](https://github.com/yuzu-emu) scripts, without them the AppImages would not be useful outside of the container.
 While this was made for the deck, it should technically be distro agnostic.